KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

             Post Processing Settings:

+            Post processing options can be turned on / off with the associated minimize widget checkbox.
+The system temporarily turns off post processing during the initial stacking phase to speed up processing.
+Thereafter, control is with the user.

             These settings are applied to the stacked image to improve its appearance.
             There are 3 tools: Deconvolution, Denoising and Sharpening.
 Typically the parameters to use must be found through experimentation by the user.
 By changing